Professional Experience Programs

 STUDY ABROAD

-The Study Abroad program at Illinois College allows students with majors in any discipline to spend a semester or an academic year studying outside the United States.
+The Study Abroad program at Illinois College allows students with majors in any discipline to spend a summer, semester or an academic year studying outside the United States.
 While abroad, students usually study at a host university, but may also choose to participate in internships or other approved international programs such as the TANDEM program in Madrid for future Spanish teachers.
 These programs challenge students to adapt to new cultures, expose them to diverse perspectives, and often enhance their ability to communicate in a second language.

-Details about eligibility, the application process, academic credit and financial implications of studying abroad are spelled out in the “Illinois College Off-Campus Study Policies,” which can be found at https://www.ic.edu/study-abroad.
 Academic and travel awards, for which students may apply, are available to help offset any additional costs of the program.

 WASHINGTON CENTER PROGRAM